Wattful/automatic-NBA-highlights/README.md

 The application design of the program makes it simple to develop new sources.

-In order to do this, one must write a class which implements the GameSource interface.
+In order to do this, one must write a class which implements the [thybulle.highlights.GameSource](src/thybulle/highlights/GameSource.java) interface.

-The highlights/AdvancedStats.java class is a blueprint as to how a Source is implemented.
+The [thybulle.highlights.AdvancedStats](src/thybulle/highlights/AdvancedStats.java) class is a blueprint as to how a Source is implemented.

 ## Data Storage
 Sources which collect data from the internet can drastically reduce their runtime by storing data on the user's local machine.

 NBA Advanced stats has the option to do this.
-A full season of play-by-play data takes up approximately 500 megabytes of data.
+A full season of play-by-play data takes up approximately 500 megabytes of storage.